jhhornn/odoo/README.md

-Got it ✅ — based on the new work we’ve done (model-specific controllers, DTOs for partners/products/invoices, filtering support, Swagger docs, better error handling, and product/invoice ID considerations), your README should be updated to reflect these **recent developments**.

-Here’s the updated README with those improvements folded in:

----

 # NestJS Odoo XML-RPC API Integration

 A comprehensive NestJS API that interfaces with Odoo's XML-RPC endpoints, providing a RESTful wrapper for Odoo operations.